ohhsodead/codbo4-csharp/README.md

 ### Get User Matches
 #### Parameters
-* username *string* - User gamertag
+* username *string* - Name of the user
-* platform - PS4, Xbox One, Steam, Battle.net
+* platform - PS4, Xbox One, Steam or Battle.net
 * mode - Multiplayer or Blackout

 #### Code Example